 Vacation should contain relaxation and recovery, and for many of us the ultimate vacation means not having do deal with groceries and cooking.
 If you still don’t feel like going through all the fuzz to look your best in a restaurant most restaurants in Åre offer takeaway as an alternative for eating on site.

 7. Enjoy a Great Breakfast

-Breakfast might not be the most important meal of the day, despite what some people claim, but it can certainly be the tastiest.
-And the best variant might be the one where someone else provides it.
+Long, sunny days on the mountain require a solid meal to start out the day.
+Breakfast is not only the most important meal of the day, it can also be the tastiest.
+And the best version might be the one where someone else has prepared it.
 Find our tips on where to eat an enjoyable breakfast here.

 8. Heat Up in the Sauna